Product Q&A with Brandon Chu

 “It’s purposely architected to exist in a state of chaos” — that sounds like something we could benefit from understanding better.
 Can you add any more detail to how this was achieved, or point me in a general direction (ie, Netflix/Chaos Monkey)?

-The core difference is that in complex systems, you cannot derive causation (doing A will result in B), because there’s just too many inputs going on at the same time.
+The core difference is that in complex systems, you cannot derive causation (doing A will result in B) because there are just too many inputs going on at the same time.
 Users of your product are constantly evolving themselves, being given new versions of your product and about 100 different alternatives every week.
 They have so much choice and low switching costs.

 What’s your favorite interview question to ask a mid-level PM?
 Or a new PM?